2004 AMC 8 考试题目

 12.

 Niki usually leaves her cell phone on.
 If her cell phone is on but she is not actually using it, the battery will last for hours.
 If she is using it constantly, the battery will last for only hours.
 Since the last recharge, her phone has been on hours, and during that time she has used it for minutes.
-If she doesn’t use it any more but leaves the phone on, how many more hours will the battery last?
+If she doesn’t talk any more but leaves the phone on, how many more hours will the battery last?

 Answer: B